NSF: Biosketch, Current & Pending and Safe & Inclusive Working Environments Safety Plan Guidance

 NSF Approved Current and Pending (Other) Support Formats

-Please refer to NSF Pre-Award and Post-Award Disclosures Relating to the Biographical Sketch and Current and Pending Support, for assistance in the development of these documents.
+Please refer to NSF Pre-Award and Post-Award Disclosures Relating to the Biographical Sketch and Current and Pending Support, for assistance.
 This document identifies where these disclosures must be provided in proposals as well as in project reports.

 NSF Approved Biographical Sketch Formats

-The National Science Foundation (NSF) is requiring a certification on Biographical Sketches for PIs and Senior Personnel on all proposals submitted or due on or after January 30, 2023 (PAPPG NSF 23-1, Chapter II.D.2.h(i)).
-This certification will be included in both SciENcv and the NSF fillable forms to ensure that the information provided is current, accurate and complete.
+The National Science Foundation (NSF) is requiring a certification on Documents Required for Senior Personnel for PIs and Senior Personnel on all proposals submitted or due on or after January 30, 2023 (PAPPG NSF 23-1, Chapter II.D.2.h(i)).
+This certification is included in the SciENcv forms to ensure that the information provided is current, accurate and complete.

-Please refer to NSF Pre-Award and Post-Award Disclosures Relating to the Biographical Sketch and Current and Pending Support, for assistance in the development of these documents.
+Please refer to NSF Pre-Award and Post-Award Disclosures Relating to the Biographical Sketch and Current and Pending Support, for assistance.
 This document identifies where these disclosures must be provided in proposals as well as in project reports.

 Safe-Inclusive Plan